Health and disease

-The Australian egg industry is continuing to respond to a series of incidents involving Salmonella Enteritidis (SE).
+Since late-2018, the Australian egg industry has responded to a series of incidents involving the bacteria Salmonella Enteritidis (SE).

-Currently, eleven NSW egg farms and one Victorian egg farm have had detections of SE.
-The first detection was in NSW in September 2018 and, since then, more detections have occurred because of a targeted program of testing and surveillance.
-Testing is continuing across a number of sites.
+During this time, 13 egg production facilities in NSW and one egg farm in Victoria had detections of SE.
+The first was in NSW in September 2018, and more detections followed as a result of a targeted program of testing and surveillance.

-All the properties confirmed to have had SE present are interconnected in that people, eggs or equipment were moving between them.
+All the properties that were confirmed to have SE present were interconnected in that people, eggs or equipment were moving between them.

 SE is not endemic in Australia and it remains unclear how this strain arrived here.
 Given the regular movements of people from overseas and imported goods, there are many possibilities for SE to enter Australia.

-It is unfortunate that this pathogen has made its way to egg farms but the current focus is on minimising the impact.
+It is unfortunate that this pathogen has made its way to egg farms but the focus has been on minimising the impact.

 Protecting public health

-Protecting human health is paramount and every effort is being taken to minimise the risk to the community.
-As at 7 May 2019, there were 171 reported cases of Salmonella Enteritidis illness in humans in NSW.
+Protecting human health is paramount and every effort has been made to minimise the risk to the community.
+In June 2019, at the peak of the SE outbreak, there was a total of 235 reported cases of Salmonella Enteritidis illness in humans across NSW, Victoria, Queensland and Tasmania.

-While this is very concerning, the impact sits within the long-term average of Salmonella infection rates nationally.
+While concerning, this sits within the long-term average of Salmonella infection rates nationally.
 In 2018, there were 14,154 reported cases of Salmonella illness in Australia across all foods.

-There has been a proportionate public response with product recalls resulting in sharp declines in cases of illness.
-Overall egg consumption remaining strong across the year and is slightly higher than last year’s volume.
+There was a proportionate public response with product recalls resulting in sharp declines in cases of illness.

 Basic safe food practices are still the best way for consumers to protect against Salmonella risks.
 These practices include ensuring eggs are cooked thoroughly and preventing opportunity for cross-contamination.
 These steps can be effective even if a product is contaminated.